Caffeine and sports performance: Should athletes drink that extra cup of coffee?

 Caffeine is a psychoactive drug, meaning it directly affects the brain.
 Specifically, caffeine is classed as a stimulant since it increases (or stimulates) the activity of the nervous system and brain.
 This explains the feelings of wakefulness or alertness that most of us associate with caffeine.

 The second effect is directly within the muscle itself.
 To make a muscle contraction happen, we need calcium to move around in the muscle fibre.
 Caffeine is able to make that movement happen faster, so in theory that will help increase the force of any given contraction.
-Research into this particular effect is strong, but the experiments were mostly done using extracted muscle fibres in petri dishes.
+Research into this particular effect is strong, but the experiments were mostly done using extracted muscle fibres in Petri dishes.
 Using this method allows a dose of caffeine to be used that is typically much stronger than what is normally consumed by humans in real life.
 To this end, we need more research before we can say whether this effect is actually useful in practice.

 Fat burning is the third supposed effect of caffeine.
 Caffeine itself can stimulate the breakdown and release of triglycerides (stored fat), to free fatty acids which can be used as a fuel.
-If the body is able to use more fats as fuel, it uses less glycogen (the stored form of carbohydrate in muscles) meaning we may have more carbohydrate available for later on during the exercise session, delaying the onset of fatigue.
-Caffeine also increases production of a group of hormones known as catecholamines, which include adrenaline.
+If the body is able to use more fats as fuel, it uses less glycogen (the stored form of carbohydrate in muscles) meaning we may have more carbohydrates available for later on during the exercise session, delaying the onset of fatigue.
+Caffeine also increases the production of a group of hormones known as catecholamines, which include adrenaline.
 These hormones can also break down triglycerides, leading to more free fatty acids available as fuel.
 Research on whether or not caffeine increases fat burning to any appreciable degree is conflicting, and even more so when it comes to whether or not it is likely to improve performance.
-It seems to be very person-specific, and may be due to genetics.
+It seems to be very person-specific and may be due to genetics.
 However, even if there is a benefit for some people, the likelihood is that any fat-burning effects are tiny.

 Yes, although there is a very wide variation in results from almost all trials investigating caffeine.

-One meta analysis (a type of review that pools together all the results of several research studies) using data from 56 different time trials found the percentage difference on performance was up to 15.9%.
+One meta-analysis (a type of review that pools together all the results of several research studies) using data from 56 different time trials found the percentage difference in performance was up to 15.9%.
 They also found the effect of the caffeine supplementation was better the longer the duration of the time trial.
 Given we know caffeine acts directly on systems of fatigue and pain in the brain, it would stand to reason that the longer an athlete has been exercising, the more fatigued they would be and the more pain they are likely to experience, so the greater the effect of the caffeine.

 Muscular endurance is particularly important for sports such as rowing and swimming.
 Although caffeine has been shown to have a positive effect ranging from 6-7% on muscular endurance, other studies have shown no benefits.
 This is likely due to the difference in methods employed in research designs.
 Personally, I am a huge fan of caffeine for performance and I use it for endurance-based athletes.